Vasily-X/vSync/README.md

 - Bullbar components won't use anymore the same slots as front/rear bumpers (`GetVehicleComponentInSlot`).
 - Now `GetVehicleComponentInSlot` works correctly when checking the `CARMODTYPE_STEREO` slot.
 - Players won't crash anymore if someone tries to add an invalid component to a vehicle.
+- The OnEnterExitModShop callback now returns `Y_HOOKS_CONTINUE_RETURN_1`.
+- `Neon` is now destroyed on both sides; previously, it was only destroyed on the left side.
+- Variables without the `vSync_` prefix now have this prefix to prevent errors.

 ## Features
 - Now Pay 'n' Spray shops apply random colors and call `OnVehicleRespray`.